Amitriptyline: Other indications

 Tricyclic antidepressants decrease the frequency, severity, and duration of cyclic vomiting syndrome episodes.
 Amitriptyline, as the most commonly used of them, is recommended as a first-line agent for its therapy.

 Amitriptyline may improve pain and urgency intensity associated with bladder pain syndrome and can be used in the management of this syndrome.
 Amitriptyline can be used in the treatment of nocturnal enuresis in children.
 However, its effect is not sustained after the treatment ends.
 Alarm therapy gives better short- and long-term results.

 In the US, amitriptyline is commonly used in children with ADHD as an adjunct to stimulant medications without any evidence or guideline supporting this practice.
 Many physicians in the UK (and the US also) commonly prescribe amitriptyline for insomnia; however, Cochrane reviewers were not able to find any randomized controlled studies that would support or refute this practice.
 Similarly, a major systematic review and network meta-analysis of medications for the treatment of insomnia published in 2022 found little evidence to inform the use of amitriptyline for insomnia.
+The well-known sedating effects of amitriptyline, however, bear understanding on and arguable justification for this practice.
+It may function similarly to doxepin in this regard, although the evidence for doxepin is more robust.
+Trimipramine may be a more novel alternative given its tendency to not suppress but brighten R.E.M. sleep.